Irish genealogy databases were relatively slow to develop. While monster

 It also holds transcripts from the civil records of birth, marriage and death for at least half of all the historical counties.
 These are not just index entries; they are transcriptions of the full bmd certificates.

 The database also holds census records.
 Some of these may be free elsewhere... see Irish Genealogy Toolkit's Census pages ... but some are exclusive.

 Taking the site as a whole, no records are held pre-1700 or after about 1920 but there are big differences between counties.
 To find out what is available in the locality you're interested in, check the 'Geographical Sources' list for each county.

-By November 2015, all areas of the island except Kerry, South and West Cork, and Dublin City have some level of representation on the site.
+All areas of the island except Kerry, South and West Cork, and Dublin City have some level of representation on the site.
 (Records for these areas are freely available at IrishGenealogy.ie.)